Kanthamas/jsd-js-ts-conditionals/README.md

-# JavaScript Control Flow and Conditionals
+# JS/TS Control Flow and Conditionals

 ## if Statement